jucikisistok/biap/README.md

 - go, enjoy your day or study something else

-- proceed in the manual (once you'll learn about loops, everything is going to be much more exciting!)
+- proceed with the manual (once you'll learn about loops, everything is going to be much more exciting!)

 - try any of the exercises below